 The dataset contains carbon and peatland class values, as well as over 439,000 records providing detail on the main soil types and habitat characteristics associated with each area mapped.
 The full description of this dataset is given in the technical information listed below.

-The map was created by Scottish Natural Heritage and based on James Hutton Institute data providing a consolidated spatial dataset.
+The map was created by Scottish Natural Heritage (now NatureScot) and based on James Hutton Institute data providing a consolidated spatial dataset.
 The dataset combines historical soil information, at the 1:25 000 scale where available, and 1:250 000 scale elsewhere, with land cover from 1988 data.
 The map also shows areas of peat referred to in the Scottish Planning Policy - carbon-rich soil, deep peat and priority peatland habitat.

 Click on the map, insert a post code or grid reference, to find out the carbon and peatland class.
 You can also download the map data.